soyelherein/BigData/UCD_project_java/README.md

 <h2>BigData basics using Java -College Project-UCD</h2>

-<h4>Here we will try to solve very priliminary Bigdata problems, stated below:</h4>
+<h4>Here we will try to solve very priliminary Bigdata problems using java, stated below:</h4>
 <p>
 Upload the 6 books in your HDFS and compute the following statistics on the corpus